Mike Bickle Is Forever Unfit For Ministry

 Let’s begin with a brute fact.

 Bickle was reportedly abusing Tammy Woods shortly after her fourteenth birthday in 1980 until she got married in July of 1988.
-He was in his twenties.
-An independent report says he was seducing or trying to seduce seventeen or more young women all the way up to his exposure in October 2023.
+He was in his twenties when it began.
+Further, an independent report says he was seducing or trying to seduce seventeen or more young women all the way up to his exposure in October 2023.
 He has never fully repented.

-Further, who showed up at Kansas City?
+Moreover, who showed up at Kansas City?
 Augustine Alcala, Bob Jones, and Paul Cain.
 What do they have in common besides being prophets?
 All of them struggled with sexual sins (Alcala and Cain with homosexuality), and all of them committed clergy sexual abuse in one form or another, and Cain battled with alcoholism.
-It is naive to think that those men did not take detours from the straight and narrow path to engage in their sins throughout that decade and afterwards.
+It is naive to think that those men did not take detours from the straight and narrow path to engage in their sins from the 1980s and onwards.
 Alcala was excluded from Bickle’s ministry in 1984 and died of AIDS in 2007.

 I was surprised to learn that Jones confessed his lust in 1991.
 I had wrongly thought he had gotten in trouble with some women (mother and daughter) at the end of his life, just before he passed away on February 14, 2014.
 Further, a report says Jones told Bickle that Bickle could keep his “anointing” if he did not consummate his sexual escapades.
 Wow.
 If true, a degraded, raunchy spiritual environment.

-Many prophecies and visions and trips to heaven were given by various prophets and people.
+Many prophecies and visions and trips to heaven were given by various prophets and people and claimed by Bickle himself.

 Here’s one.